webry-com/vscode-links/README.md

 ## Setup

 - Install the extension [here](https://marketplace.visualstudio.com/items?itemName=web-dev-sam.vscode-links&ref=producthunt)
-- You need to be in a workspace
 - `npm i -D vscode-links-cli@latest`
 - Create a config file `Ctrl+Shift+P` -> `VSCode Links: Create Config`
 - Either add `type: "module"` in your package.json if not already, or rename the config file to `vsc-links.config.mjs`.